IBM/predict-flight-delay-using-r4ml/README.md

 ### Source of data

-- We will use the Airline On-Time Statistics and Delay Causes from [RITA](http://www.rita.dot.gov).
-A 1% sample of the "airline" dataset is available [here](http://stat-computing.org/dataexpo/2009/the-data.html).
+* We will use the Airline On-Time Statistics and Delay Causes from [RITA](http://www.rita.dot.gov).
+A 1% sample of the dataset is available from the [American Statistical Association (ASA)](http://stat-computing.org/dataexpo/2009/the-data.html).
 All of the data is in the public domain.
-- For this Code Pattern, we will use a subset of the above dataset, which is shipped with R4ML.
+* For this Code Pattern, we will use a subset of the above dataset, which is shipped with R4ML.
-- This Code Pattern can also work with the larger RITA dataset.
+* This Code Pattern can also work with the larger RITA dataset.

 ## Flow